Vistry Group Enhances Shareholder Value with Share Buyback - TipRanks.com

 More about Vistry Group

-Vistry Group PLC operates in the construction and housebuilding industry, focusing on the development of residential properties.
-The company is known for its commitment to building quality homes across the UK, catering to a wide range of market segments from affordable housing to premium developments.
+Vistry Group PLC operates in the construction industry, primarily focusing on residential development and housebuilding.
+The company is known for its development of homes and communities across the UK, catering to a range of market segments from affordable housing to premium homes.

 Technical Sentiment Signal: Sell